-- Press the "KVM Access" switch on the SBM to configure the blade to be the one accessed by the console port. - 2.
+- 1. Press the "KVM Access" switch on the SBM to configure the blade to be the one accessed by the console port. - 2.
 Assuming that the console is connected and terminal software is active, press the ESC key to refresh the terminal screen. - 3.
-A text similar to the following will appear in the terminal window:
+A CLI prompt will now appear.